What kind of writing do I edit?

 I once was a teacher.

-I have retrained as an editor and proofreader and have been busy building my editorial business.
+I have retrained as an editor and proofreader and have now built my freelance editorial business.

-The numerous transferable skills I bring from my teaching include:
+The numerous transferable skills I have brought from my teaching days include:

 Attention to detail